rentpath/jj/README.md

 ## Syntax

 See the `com.rentpath.jj.parser` namespace for jj's grammar.
-In general:
+Regular JSON is supported, but in addition:

 - Double quotes are optional
 - Commas are optional